 “Fate is like a strange, unpopular restaurant filled with odd little waiters who bring you things you never asked for and don’t always like.” ― Lemony Snicket

-Note: This is part two of my experience leading up to and through T200 in September, 2018 – cobbled together after much reflection and squeezed into a life made busy by a job with commute, family with 3 kids, an insane cat, a carnivorous fish and, or course, time to train and run.
+Note: This is part 2 of my Tahoe 200 adventure – cobbled together after reflection and squeezed into a life made busy by a job with commute, family with 3 kids and time to train and run.
 And, I guess, sleep.
-Part one is here.
-If I’m lucky, part three will see light of day…
+Part 1 is here.
+All of this silliness leads to Tahoe 200 2019, in part 3 here.

 A Tale of two shoes Mental journal entry, July 6, 2018.
 Note – this phone call did occur: